Free trial — no credit card, no commitment.

 3. Urgency level assessment

 This is the critical point for a vet clinic.
-The AI is trained to detect veterinary emergency keywords (poisoning, trauma, breathing difficulty, paresis, dystocia, haemorrhage, seizure) and to escalate immediately according to your rules: transfer to on-call vet's mobile, SMS alert, or redirect to the regional on-call number.
+The AI is trained to detect veterinary emergency keywords (poisoning, trauma, breathing difficulty, paresis, dystocia, haemorrhage, seizure) and to escalate immediately according to your rules: transfer to on-call vet's mobile, transfer to an on-call number, or redirect to the regional on-call number.

 4. Multi-vet appointment booking in your calendar